Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has a lot to offer!

 They even provide return hotel transfers for a small fee.
 Snorkelling equipment, food, and drinks are included on the tour but make sure you bring sunscreen, a sunhat, and a towel.

-3. Eat and Shop at Punanga Nui Market
+3. Eat and Go Shopping at Punanga Nui Market & Muri Night Markets

-Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturdays.
+Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturday morning.
 You’ll find the locals here buying their fresh fruit and veggies for the week.
 We visited in the pouring rain and it was still bustling.

 Come on an empty stomach as there’s tonnes of food to choose from; fresh fruit smoothies made right in front of you, waffles, skewers, and baked goods.
 Be sure to try the chicken rice with mushroom sauce.